-Treat acute and chronic back pain, Idaho Falls, ID.
-Dr. Wight is the only physician in the area that uses VAX-D, a non-surgical therapy to treat chronic spinal pain.
-Used as an alternative to surgery, VAX-D gives the desired result while being both safe and cost effective.
+Treat acute and chronic back pain with chiropractic.
+Dr. Wight and Dr. Holwege are the only physicians in the area that use VAX-D. It is a non-surgical therapy to treat chronic spinal pain.
+VAX-D gives the desired result while being both safe and cost effective.
+It is used as an alternative to surgery.

 What Is A Chiropractor?

 A chiropractor is a healthcare professional focused on the diagnosis and treatment of neuromuscular disorders, with an emphasis on treatment through manual adjustment and/or manipulation of the spine.
-Most chiropractors seek to reduce pain and improve the functionality of patients as well as to educate them on how they can account for their own health via exercise, ergonomics and other therapies to treat back pain.
+Chiropractors seek to reduce pain and improve functionality for their patients.
+They also educate patients on how they can account for their own health via exercise, ergonomics and other therapies to treat back pain.

-Dr. Wight focuses on the treatment of disc disorders and chronic low back pain using a revolutionary treatment known as decompression or vertebral axial distraction (VAX-D).
-He is excited to bring this technology to his hometown of Idaho Falls and give people suffering from disc injuries a realistic non-invasive (surgery) treatment option.
+Dr. Wight and Dr. Holwege focus on the treatment of disc disorders and chronic low back pain.
+They do this using a revolutionary treatment known as decompression or vertebral axial distraction (VAX-D).
+They are excited to bring this technology to Idaho Falls and give people suffering from disc injuries a realistic non-invasive (surgery) treatment option.

-VAX-D is used to treat back and neck pain by using a patented smooth logarithmic curve method to distract the spine.
-Dr. Wight uses this decompression system with biofeedback and multi-axis motion control.
-The treatment relieves pressure on the structures that cause back pain such as herniated or bulging discs as well as degenerative disc disease.
-Studies have shown that VAX-D treatment has better outcomes than physical therapy, TENS, ultrasound, acupuncture, epidural steroid injections, lumbar support belts, and surgery.
-Dr. Wight is the only chiropractor in the Idaho Falls area that uses VAX-D.
+VAX-D is used to treat back and neck pain.
+This is done by using a patented smooth logarithmic curve method to distract the spine.
+The treatment relieves pressure on the structures that cause back pain.
+Examples of this are herniated or bulging discs as well as degenerative disc disease.
+Studies show that VAX-D treatment has better outcomes than physical therapy, TENS, ultrasound, acupuncture, epidural steroid injections, lumbar support belts, and surgery.

 - Biomechanical and structural derangement of the spine can affect the nervous system